apache/royale-docs/create-an-application/migrate-an-existing-app/migrate-from-flex.md

 Where the changes need to happen is in the MXML files.
 You built your user interface using Spark and MX components--containers, controls, and so on.
 All those components will need to migrate to their Royale equivalents.
 You will find some differences between the components you used and the ones you now have available, and not all Flex components have equivalents in Royale yet.

 One big change you will notice right away is that the default Royale UI components come with a basic set of functions, but not with the full range of behaviors that was loaded into every single Flex UI component whether it needed it or not.
 To get exactly the behavior your application needs from a data display or an input field, you may need to add "beads" to the basic Royale component.
 For example, to provide a field where the user can enter a password, you need to take the basic Royale *TextInput* component and add a [bead](Welcome/Features/Strands%20and%20Beads.html) like *PasswordInputBead* to it.
-This makes your Royale application much more lightweight than its Flex ancestor was, and learning about Strands and Beads is not too hard.
+This makes your Royale application much more lightweight than its Flex ancestor was, and learning about [Strands and Beads](Welcome/Features/Strands%20and%20Beads.html) is not too hard.

-*link to Development tools page goes here...*
+## Royale equivalents for Flex components ##
+Royale is not a one-for-one migration of Flex, for several reasons.
+A lot of Flex code presumes, and takes advantage of, features available in the Adobe AIR environment or the Flash Player plugin.
+Other Flex elements are more bulky than they could best be, since they include code built up over many iterations and designed to cover a wide range of possible events and situations.

+The goal of the Royale project is to provide the convenience and speed of developing in the Flex world while producing a lighter-weight application that plays well in the HTML-JavaScript-CSS environment.
+To reach that goal requires putting off, or finding alternatives for, certain standard Flex components and functions.
+The page [Flex equivalents in Royale](User-interface/Flex-equivalents.html) can help you find what you need as you work through your migration.